Detroit Diesel DD13 — 12.8L Inline-6

 AMSOIL DD13 Oil — Which Tier Is Right for You?

 Not every truck or budget calls for the same product.
-AMSOIL makes three tiers of diesel oil for the DD13 — here's how they compare on the metrics that matter.
+AMSOIL makes multiple diesel oil tiers depending on the job.

 Oil Analysis